 I love Maryland (aka Chesapeake Bay) crab cakes and I can get the crab meat fresh here in Eastern Virginia.
-Here is a traditional recipe for Maryland crab cakes with a crab sauce (Beurre Blanc).
+Here is a traditional recipe for Maryland crab cakes with tartar and cocktail sauce.

 ¼ cup mayonnaise, preferably Dukes